majingliang/machine_learning/Ensemble/README.md

 # Important tips
 - All these codes (Bagging_tuning、Stacking_gbdt_logistic_regression、Stacking_gbdt_logistic_regression) just show how to tuning a good ensemble model ,they may be not at the best params.
-- Be patient with the notes during the lines of the codes
+- Be patient with the code annotation
-- the input data maked by me randomly , it's meaningless
+- The input data structured by me randomly , it's meaningless

 # Reading flow
-- Data_preprocessing first, you can skip as well ,it targets to transform the data and i upload the transformed data to the data folder already.
+- Data_preprocessing first, you can skip as well ,it targets to transform the data and it was uploaded into the data folder already.
 - Bagingg_tuning,Stacking_gbdt_logistic_regression or Stacking_xgboost_logistic_regression
-- Deployment_with_trained_models
+- Deployment_with_trained_models , it shows how to deploy trained models and can be ignored as well

 # Dependence
 - pandas